I’m not going to claim here that I’m more principled than the next person – you can judge me based on what I do and say.

 I’m not saying these things don’t matter at all (that’s the essence of value trade-offs) – I will of course try to be sensitive, yet clear, compelling and decisive in everything I do, but if push comes to shove, you know what matters most!

-For some more technical examples of the above ‘principles’ and other approaches that I try to follow in my work (in transport especially) see here for my ‘Seven Habits for Economically Efficient Infrastructure Planning’ (yes, copied from Steven Covey’s most excellent ‘7 Habits of Highly Successful People’).
+For some more technical examples of the above ‘principles’ and other approaches that I try to follow in my work (in transport especially) see here for my ‘Seven Habits for Economically Efficient Infrastructure Planning’ (yes, with the title copied from Steven Covey’s most excellent ‘7 Habits of Highly Successful People’).